syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maskedtextbox/how-to/customize-the-ui-appearance-of-the-control.md

 ---
 layout: post
 title: Customize The Ui Appearance Of The Control in ##Platform_Name## Maskedtextbox Component
-description: Learn here all about Customize The Ui Appearance Of The Control in Syncfusion ##Platform_Name## Maskedtextbox component and more.
+description: Learn here all about Customize The Ui Appearance Of The Control in Syncfusion ##Platform_Name## Maskedtextbox component of syncfusion and more.
 platform: ej2-asp-core-mvc
 control: Customize The Ui Appearance Of The Control
 publishingplatform: ##Platform_Name##